tegonal/gt/README.md

 ### Gitlab Job

+The setup requires three steps:
+1. pull files and include in your .gitlab-ci.yml
+2. configure Variables and Deploy Keys
+3. Setup a Scheduled Pipeline

+#### setup .gitlab-ci.yml

 This repository contains a `.gitlab-ci.yml` which defines two job templates:
 1. gget-update which checks if there are updates for:
    - the files which have been pulled